What to do if…

 - Do not resign “to get it over with” or send an angry message you cannot take back.

-- Do not guess what the allegation is and start defending yourself to colleagues, clients, or group chats.
+- Do not guess what the allegation is and start defending yourself to colleagues, clients, customers, suppliers, or group chats.

-- Do not access work systems, files, or premises unless you’re clearly told you can.
+- Do not access work systems, files, or premises unless you have been clearly told you can.

-- Do not contact witnesses or people involved if you’ve been told not to (if unclear, ask for clarity in writing).
+- Do not contact witnesses or people involved if you have been told not to; if it is unclear, ask for clarity in writing.

-- Do not forward confidential work documents to your personal email or download company/client data “for safekeeping.”
+- Do not forward confidential work documents to your personal email or download company, client, customer, or supplier data “for safekeeping.”

 - Do not post about it on social media, even indirectly.